frequencyio – Support for frequency based protocols¶

 This module is not available in SAMD21 builds.
-See the Support Matrix for more info.
+See the Module Support Matrix - Which Modules Are Available on Which Boards for more info.

 All classes change hardware state and should be deinitialized when they